 Note 41 Approval of Statement of Accounts

-The Audit and Accounts Committee considered and approved this Draft Statement of Accounts on the 14th June 2011.
-These Accounts will now been submitted for audit and return to the Audit and Accounts Committee in September 2011 for final approval.
+The Audit and Accounts Committee considered and approved this audited Statement of Accounts on the 6th September 2011.
+These Accounts approved for issue.

 Councillor Tom Aldred Chair of the Audit and Accounts Committee